joaquinrosendo/Maze-Solving-Robot-MSP430/README.md

 # Maze-Solving-Robot-MSP430
-Code for a small robot with IR sensors programmed on the TI MSP430 Launchpad microcontroller
+Code for a small physical robot that was able to succesfully get itself out of a phyisical maze.
+Programmed in C on a microcontroller